 Are you still hoping to be told WHAT to do by Jesus?
 Or are you ready to move into being able to do WHATEVER from Jesus?

 Maybe asking yourself these questions about the whatever that you are doing can help:

 - Does this whatever in any way degrade, defame, or disregard the name of Christ – his authority and character?

 - Does this whatever violate my own Spirit led conscience?

 - Can I give God thanks for this whatever?

 OK, we’ve eliminated all the explicitly sinful stuff.

-Now the question isn’t CAN this whatever be done in the name of Jesus, but HOW CAN this whatever be done in the name of Jesus?
+Now the question we’re left with isn’t CAN this whatever be done in the name of Jesus, but HOW CAN this whatever be done in the name of Jesus?
 For example: HOW CAN watching movies, listening to music, shooting hoops, playing video games, eating ice cream, going to work, taking a nap, camping, etc. be done in the name of the Lord Jesus Christ?

 Learning to do whatever we do this way will take lots of thought and lots of practice.
 This is a habit of the mind that must be formed over time.
 But we have the mind of Christ.
 We have the power of the love of God by the indwelling Spirit of God.
-We don’t need another list.
+We don’t need another “to-do” list.
 We don’t need more regulations and principles.
 We have exactly what we need.
 The life of Jesus, his heart, his desires, his affections becoming our own.
 We have “to live is Christ.”